francutura/Wordl-Cheat/README.md

 Once you get a word from the script enter it into wordle.
 Next you enter the indexes of letters which were green or yellow.
 Indexes range from 0 to 4.
 You can seperate the indexes with spaces commas, or you don't have to seperate them at all.
 Once you  get a new word enter it again untill you got it!

+You can also use the flag --hard to enable hard mode guessing.
+Hard mode means that any revealed hints must be used in subsequent guesses

 ## How it works